Home cinema cables: Do you know your phono from HDMI?

 The SCART was replaced by HDMI (High-Definition Multimedia Interface) which is also used to transmit audio and video between a Blu-ray player and a TV, for example.

 There are a few versions of HDMI cable available including 4K HDMI cables, which are worth the extra as they will be future-proof.
+As one of the most used home cinema cables, it makes sense to have a few spares.

 If you have a soundbar or external speakers, for example, you’d likely use an optical cable to connect it to your TV.
 It’s purely used to carry digital audio.
 Unlike the majority of cables, when powered, an optical cable transmits a red light.
+Again as a one of the most common home cinema cables, it’s worth having a spare or two around.

 Often called phonos, there are a few different types of RCA cables.
 The most common has two phono connectors at each, one is white and the other is red.
 This type of RCA is used to transmit audio.